-Certain new accounting standards and interpretations have been published that are not mandatory for the 30th June 2014 reporting period.
-The credit union's assessment of the impact of these new standards and interpretations is set out below:
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30th June 2015 reporting period.
+The credit union's assessment of the impact of these new standards and interpretations is set out below.
+Changes that are not likely to impact the financial report of the credit union have not been reported.

-AASB 9 Financial Instruments (Issued December 2009 and amended December 2010)
+AASB 9 Financial Instruments (Issued December 2014)